Quantco/glum/glum_benchmarks/README.md

 pixi run -e benchmark run-benchmarks
 ```

-The benchmark script runs in three steps that can be controlled independently.
+The benchmark script runs in four steps that can be controlled independently.

 ### Step 1: Run Benchmarks (`run_benchmarks`)